AMID Logo

 Height - 7'10" = 2.39 meters

-Restrictions on shipping LCL freight from the USA
+Restrictions on LCL freight from the USA

 • Perishable food products